RestComm/asciidoctor-code-samples/README.md

 TODO: Add instructions how to use it.
 Remember to add some notes on:
 * Supported languages out of the box
 * How templates work
+* How to use from Antora (potentially by providing a playbook example)
 * ...